Why a Genocide Verdict in Cambodia Could Be the Last of Its Kind

 What did the ECCC accomplish?

 After over a decade and more than $300 million, the ECCC sentenced just three defendants.
 The first was Kaing Guek Eav, better known by his nom de guerre Comrade Duch, who was sentenced to life in prison in 2012.
-Now 76, Duch became infamous as the commandant of the Khmer Rouge’s infamous S-21 security prison, where an estimated 15,000 suspected regime traitors were tortured and killed.
+Now 76, Duch became infamous as the commandant of the Khmer Rouge’s feared S-21 security prison, where an estimated 15,000 suspected traitors were tortured and killed.
 Just 12 people are thought to have survived.

 Two other defendants died before receiving verdicts at the ECCC.
 (By comparison, U.N.-led tribunals in Rwanda and the former Yugoslavia and led to 62 and 89 convictions respectively.)
 Ieng Sary, the Khmer Rouge foreign minister known as “Brother Number Three,” was charged with genocide but died in 2013.
 Ieng Thirith, his wife and the regime’s social affairs minister, was judged unfit to face trial and died in 2015.